 The highest title was Warlord.
 It sounds much more violent than it is.
 The Tevarin were not a bloodthirsty race.
 They simply honored the art of war.

 There isn’t an official Tevarin civilization or government, as the race has been defeated and assimilated into the UEE.

 A few showcase Tevarin have been given Citizenship to display the UEE’s tolerance, but total Tevarin Citizens might be measured in triple (or even double) digits.
 The rest couldn’t care less.

 Even though the Second Tevarin War ended over three hundred years ago (2610), there is a nearly culture-wide resentment of the UEE military that resonates to this day, so the number of volunteers in the UEE military is very low.
-The majority of Tevarin in the military arrive via the UEE judicial system.
-Certain Tevarin criminals are offered a choice: serve your time on QuarterDeck or do a mandated number of tours in a front-line (re: cannon-fodder/Dirty Dozen) squad, usually patched together from Tevarin and human convicts.
+The majority of Tevarin in the military arrive via the UEE judicial system where certain Tevarin criminals are offered a choice: serve your time or do mandated tours of service.
 It’s possible, though rare, for Tevarin to elevate in rank from these squads into more ‘legitimate’ branches of the UEE military.

 Originally the Tevarin followed Rijora (/REE-jorr-ah/), a warrior-code similar to Bushidō on ancient Earth.
 The Tevarin believed in honor, fealty and duty above all else.
 Breaking their strict code meant excommunication or even execution in extreme cases.